 - Ceiling: Snow and ice flying from the roof of your car can cause accidents and even death.
 Do yourself and other drivers a favor and take the extra minute to clear the roof completely.

 - Windscreen and rear window: Clearing both (not just the windshield) increases your visibility.
 Be sure to break up snow and ice that has accumulated around the windshield wipers and washer fluid nozzles as well.

-- Side windows and side mirrors: Clearing snow from these areas can be just as important as clearing it from your windshields because it allows you to have a clear view of traffic both from the side and behind.
+- Side windows and side mirrors: Clearing snow from these areas can be just as important as clearing it from your windshields because it allows you to have a clear view of traffic from both the side and rear.

 - Head and tail lights: Disclosing your headlights and taillights helps other drivers see you – and that’s especially important in bad winter weather.